 • Professional tip

 • If in case you have your coronary heart set on a selected dish, go early!
-Specialties like smoked fried rooster and jalapeño cheese beef sausage often promote out.
+Specialties like smoked fried rooster and jalapeño cheese beef often promote out.

 A bone-in steak sears and smokes on a small grill next to rings of acorn squash